a-langer/nexus-sso/README.md

 * **User Auth Tokens** - are applied when security policies do not allow the users password to be used, such as for storing in plain text (in settings Docker, Maven and etc.) or combined with **SAML/SSO**.
 Each user can set a personal token that can be used instead of a password.
 The creation of tokens is implemented through the "NuGet API Key" menu (privilegies `nx-apikey-all` required), however, the tokens themselves apply to all types of repositories.

-  > **_NOTE:_** For SSO and user tokens, it is enough to have two realms: "Local Authenticating Realm" and "Local Authorizing Realm".
+  > **Note**: For SSO and user tokens, it is enough to have two realms: "Local Authenticating Realm" and "Local Authorizing Realm".
 Other realms are not required and may lead to conflicts.

   Example of usage user token:
   * Go to menu "Nexus -> Manage your user account -> NuGet API Key", press "Access API key".